javac.exe : Java Glossary

 Here are my simplified rules for using CLASSPATH and naming the files on the javac.exe command line:

-1. Use JDK 1.1 or later, why not the latest?.
+1. Use Java version 1.1 or later, why not the latest?
 Configure your SET CLASSPATH= to clear it out.
-Avoid JDK 1.0 if you can because its CLASSPATH is more complicated since it has to help javac find the standard classses.
+Avoid JDK (Java Development Kit) 1.0 if you can because its CLASSPATH is more complicated since you need to put the standard class jars on the classpath.

-3. In all that follows, everything is strictly case sensitive.
+2. In all that follows, everything is strictly case-sensitive.

 CD \MyDir